PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 Session recordings, also known as session replays, are video renderings of actions taken by your users in real-time.
 They capture mouse movement, clicks, taps, and scrolling across your site or app’s pages.

-Aside from making for some fascinating watching, session replays facilitate a detailed investigations of user behavior, allowing you to identify friction areas such as:
+Aside from making for some fascinating watching, recordings facilitate a detailed investigation of user behavior, allowing you to identify friction areas such as:

 - Where users are getting stuck on your site
 - Hesitation at different stages of your funnel